ZitySpace/react-annotate/README.md

 A `ListenerGroup` is a set of event listeners that will get registered on the canvas, it dictates what interactions you can have with the canvas and labels.
 As an example, when adding/drawing a new `BoxLabel`, then `box:draw` listener group will be registered for the canvas, when editing a `LineLabel`, then `line:edit` listener group will be registered, when mouse is not over any label, then the canvas transists to `default` listener group.
 Each label type typically has `:draw` and `:edit` listener groups, for some label types that involve more complicated interactions, you may need to implement extra listener groups such as `:edit:advanced` for `PolylineLabel` and `MaskLabel`.

+This [demo](https://react-annotate-demo-1qva3ugji-zityspace.vercel.app/) shows the current `ListenerGroup` and each label's `RenderMode`.

 Such design gives great flexibility to extend to new label types.
 Basically with the following decided, you can create a new label type: 1. what data props/keys are needed to construct the new label type, 2. how to render the label at each `RenderMode`, 3. what's the interaction when drawing/editing this label.
 However, in your implementation of listener groups for a new label type, you have to be careful to take care of transitions between different listener groups.

+`StateStack` stores the history of all labels' states for an image, so you can redo/undo changes.
+Switching to a new image will reset the stack.

 Data props that are needed to construct each label type are straightforward: